Chichen Itza pyramid with tourists exploring the site under a clear blue sky.

 Additional information

-• Your group will consist of no more than 10 people, excluding the guide, for an intimate experience.
+• Your group will be intimate, consisting of no more than 10 people plus the guide.

-• Your ticket price includes the entrance fees to the cenote and all local taxes.
+• The ticket price includes cenote entrance fees and all local taxes.

-• A minimum of four people is required for the tour to proceed.
-If this requirement isn’t met, you will be provided an alternative, or your tour will be cancelled with a refund.
+• A minimum of four participants is required for the tour.
+If this number isn't met, an alternative arrangement will be offered, or a refund given if cancellation occurs.

 Valladolid sign in front of Convento de San Bernardino de Siena, Valladolid, Yucatán, Mexico.